Olang Global · Strategic Blueprint · 2026 — 2050

 Foundation & Mobilization

-• Launch AI literacy pilots
+• Launch AI literacy pilots in three communities

 • Establish the National Black AI Council

-• Begin HBCU AI hub pilots
+• Begin HBCU AI hub pilots at flagship institutions

 • Design the Black AI Venture Fund